minashaigan/PILOT/docs/source/Myocardial_infarction.md

 ##### Cluster Specific Marker Changes:
 <div class="alert alert-block alert-info">
 The previous test, only finds genes with significant changes over time for a given cell type.
 However, it does not consider if a similar pattern and expression values are found in other clusters.
-To test this, we use a Wald test that compares the fit of the gene in the cluster vs. the fit of the gene in other clusters.
+To further select genes, we use a Wald test that compares the fit of the gene in the cluster vs. the fit of the gene in other clusters.

-The code snippet below emphasizes genes associated with ‘healthy CM’ and ‘Myofib’.
-Results are saved in ‘gene_clusters_stats_extend.csv’.
-You can also see the plots of significant marker genes at “plots_gene_cluster_differentiation”.
-There, the orange line indicates the fit in the target cell type (shown as orange lines) compared to other cell types (represented by grey lines)
+In the code below, we consider top genes (regarding the regression fit) for two interesting cell types discussed in the manuscript (‘healthy CM’ and ‘Myofib’).
 </div>